 Nonprofit pharmaceutical companies face challenges with repurposing off-patent drugs and rescuing abandoned compounds, including difficulty raising capital to conduct expensive phase 3 clinical trials and aligning with donor priorities.
-66 For example, disulfiram, a drug approved as an anti-alcoholism medication, has been proposed as a candidate to be repurposed to treat many diseases, including various cancers, Alzheimer's disease, and COVID-19. ^{66,68} However, in such circumstances, nonprofit pharmaceutical companies must consider the interests of their donors as they prioritize which potential new indications to pursue.
-While donors may prioritize public benefits, it is unclear that their priorities will always align with public health needs that maximize social welfare.
+For example, disulfiram, a drug approved as an anti-alcoholism drug, has been proposed as a candidate to be repurposed to treat many diseases, including various cancers, Alzheimer's disease, and COVID-19.
+However, in such circumstances, prioritization of potential new indications to pursue depends on the interest of donors.
+While donors to nonprofit pharmaceutical companies may prioritize public benefits, it is unclear that their priorities will always align with public health needs that maximize social welfare.

 Further, the risk of donor fatigue undermines the long-term sustainability of the nonprofit model.
 Pull incentives, wherein the government aims to reward new drug development for underserved markets by reducing the risk of insufficient future revenue streams through higher reimbursement policies, have been successfully employed to develop new hospital-based antibiotics.
 For example, the Centers for Medicare & Medicaid Services (CMS) have paid new technology add-on payments for novel antibiotics used in the inpatient setting.
-69 However, oftentimes sales revenue from antibiotics cannot sustain a company's infrastructure costs, so other investments unrelated to sales revenue would also be necessary to ensure the sustainability of the nonprofit model for companies developing antibiotics or other low-volume medical products. ^{64,69}
+However, oftentimes sales revenue from antibiotics cannot sustain a company's infrastructure costs, so other investments unrelated to sales revenue would also be necessary to ensure the sustainability of the nonprofit model for low volume medical products.

 Beyond R&D costs, nonprofit pharmaceutical companies need to raise funds for complex commercialization activities, such as manufacturing, distribution, reimbursement, and post-marketing commitments.
-If a company's nonprofit tax-exempt status was obtained based on a mission to conduct research, then its sales revenue from commercialized medical products may be subject to business income taxes.
-In addition, stakeholders shared that commercial activity by nonprofit pharmaceutical companies may attract litigation and jeopardize tax-exempt status under the IRS "commerciality" doctrine.
-Stakeholders also noted that FDA has limited experience working with nonprofit pharmaceutical companies, who may also not be aware of flexibilities available to them.
+If the nonprofit tax-exempt status was obtained based on a mission to conduct research, then sales revenue from commercialized medical products may be subject to business income taxes.
+Relatedly, stakeholders shared that commercial activity by nonprofit pharmaceutical companies may attract litigation and jeopardize tax-exempt status under the IRS "commerciality" doctrine.x Stakeholders also noted that FDA has limited experience working with nonprofit pharmaceutical companies, who may also not be aware of flexibilities available to them.